CloudTomography/AT3D/README.md

 &nbsp;

-## Updates in pyshdom3.0
+## Updates in pyshdom 4.0
- - Code migration to python3
- - Multispectral rendering and optimization
+ - Data is represented using xarray objects.
+ - Wide field of fiew radiances are now modeled.
- - Microphysical optimization
+ - Multiple
- - Single scattering derivatives are exact (along broken ray paths)
- - Main changes to SHDOM core Fortran code:
-     1. Removal of global variables (property array)
-     2. Particle mixing is done at runtime and not as an a-priori computation
-     4. Mie computations are broken down to mono-disperse and poly-disperse

 &nbsp;

 ## Installation
-Compilation of this package requires Fortran & C compilers.
-It has been tested with Homebrew's GCC 9.3.0_1.
+Compilation of this package requires Fortran & C compilers (e.g. GCC 9.3.0_1) to be available and correctly linked.
+Installation has been tested on Mac and Linux.

 Installation using using anaconda package management

 Start a clean virtual environment